jerefrer/tibetan-ocr-app/README.md

 2. Open the app, click on the setting icon, click on "import models" and select the `ORCModels/` folder where you extracted the model zip file.
 Warning!
 Do not select one of its subfolders (like `Woodblock/`, etc.).
 3. Then quit the app and run it again so that the models can be used.

+At that stage we advise you to try the app on a few images.
+If you're not satisfied with the result, please try setting the "bbox tolerance" setting value to `3.5` or `2.5` and see if it improves the results.

 ### Building distribution packages

 1. `pip install nuitka`